mhamrah/Html5OpenIdTemplate/Readme.md

 ### Changelog

 * Mar.
-21, 2011: Now with Twitter and Facebook sign in support, jQuery 1.5.1 and
+21, 2011: Now with Twitter and Facebook sign in support, jQuery 1.5.1 and the latest Boilerplate code.
 * Feb 17, 2011: Upgraded to latest MVC 3 Release and Html5 Boilerplate master branch.
 Fixed compilation issues with latest MVC 3 release.
 Updated template .zip.
 * Nov.
 15, 2010: Updated to use MVC 3 RC and Html5 Boilerplate v.0.9.5.
 Also integrates certain parts of web.config file from Boilerplate.